focustense/easymod/NPC Bundler/Backlog.md

 ## Near-term (0.9 / Beta)

-- Deal with ModPluginMap startup dependency when selecting defaults
-  - Users won't have a mod directory defined on first run
-  - Either need to have "initial setup" or rescan defaults after changing settings
 - Moar Mugshots
 - Make de-wiggification optional on build and/or settings screen
   - Try to give coherent explanation of pros and cons
 - Mugshot "redirects", e.g. if Hair Physics Version looks same as original
-- Bug: ESP/BSA files remain locked until program exit
-  - May be obsolete with Mutagen migration
 - More advanced operations
   - View full history